Uberspace/lab/source/guide_foundryvtt.rst

 [isabell@stardust ~]$ cd foundryvtt
 [isabell@stardust foundryvtt]$

-You will need to get a link from the foundry website, the link expires after a few minutes.
+You will need to get a link from the Foundry VTT website, the link expires after a few minutes.

 Copy the link for the linux version that you can find on your purchased licenses page.